Jorge Masvidal: 2023

+Masvidal faced Gilbert Burns on April 8, 2023, at UFC 287.
+He lost the fight via unanimous decision and subsequently announced his retirement from competition during the post-fight interview.

+Boxing career

+Masvidal vs. Diaz

+On March 13, 2024, it was announced that Masvidal would face Nate Diaz on June 1, 2024 at the Kia Forum in Los Angeles, California in a 10-round boxing bout at light heavyweight.
+On May 7, 2024 it was reported that the fight was rescheduled for July 6, 2024 at Honda Center in Anaheim, CA. On May 13, 2024 the new fight date was confirmed for July 6, 2024.
+He lost the bout by majority decision.

 Professional wrestling

-All Elite Wrestling

 Masvidal made his debut for All Elite Wrestling at AEW Grand Slam on September 24, 2021, alongside American Top Team, and attacked Chris Jericho and Jake Hager.

 Business interests

 In 2020, Masvidal launched a mezcal brand, El Recuerdo de Oaxaca Joven, through a partnership with Recuerdo Mezcal.

 In April 2021, Masvidal announced he was launching a bare-knuckle MMA promotion, Gamebred Fighting Championship.
 The promotion held its inaugural pay-per-view event on June 18, 2021, in Biloxi, Mississippi.

 In January 2022, Masvidal launched another MMA promotion, iKON FC, which would feature both UFC veterans and up-and-coming fighters.
 The promotion's inaugural event aired on UFC Fight Pass on January 21, 2022.

-Personal life

-Masvidal has three children (two daughters and a son) with Iman Kawa, a Jordanian American entrepreneur and procurement specialist who is the sister of MMA agent Malki Kawa.
-Masvidal and Kawa were in a relationship for approximately 10 years before separating in 2019.